Quantum circuits of CNOT gates: Optimization in subgroups of

 Thus $B_q=[12][31][23]B'_q$, where $B_q'=\prod\limits_{i=1}^{q-2}[2i+1\quad 2i+2\quad 2i+3]$.
 Hence

 Then, one has :

 $ $

 So, from Equation \eqref{redBq}, we now have a decomposition of $\overline{I_{2q}}$ in $3(q-2)+8+3(q-2)=3(n-1)-1$ transvections.
-We remark that this result is coherent with Conjecture \ref{conjmin}.
-Indeed, since $\overline{I_{2q}}$ is not a cycle of length $n$ in $\GL$, it must have a decomposition in striclty less than $3(n-1)$ transvections.
-We also conjecture that this decomposition of $\overline{I_n}$ in $3(n-1)-1$ transvections is optimal and we checked this conjecture for $n=4$ using our computer optimization program.
+We conjecture that this decomposition of $\overline{I_n}$ in $3(n-1)-1$ transvections is optimal and we checked this conjecture for $n=4$ using our computer optimization program.

 Actually Proposition \ref{ibardecprop} is a special case of the following proposition.

 \begin{prop} Let $n\geq 2$ be even and let $n=2q$.
 For any permutation matrix $\sigma$ of $\GL[n]$ different from $I_n$ there exists $q-1$ matrices $M_1,\dots,M_{q-1}$ of type $[xyz]$ , $q-1$ integers $\epsilon_i\in\{1,-1\}$, $q-1$ matrices $M_1',\dots,M_{q-1}'$ of type $[xyz]$ and $q-1$ integers $\epsilon_i'\in\{1,-1\}$ such that :